-Today the congregation consist of over 4,500 nuns, in over 130 countries that manages homes.
+Today the congregation consists of over 4,500 nuns, in over 130 countries that manage homes.

 They do so by caring for the dying, and those suffering from other illnesses.
 The nuns also run soup kitchens, schools, orphanages, counseling programs for children and families, mobile clinics, and dispensaries.